2018 Sold Out

-Located in Denali State Park, the Kesugi Ridge course starts at the Little Coal Creek Trailhead and finishes 30 miles later at Byers Lake Campground.
-Starting around 1,400 feet, the trail climbs steadily to above tree line to an alpine ridge with a high point of 3,500 feet.
+Located in Denali State Park, the Kesugi Ridge Traverse point-to-point course starts at the Little Coal Creek Trailhead (Parks Highway Mile 163.9) and finishes 30 miles later at Byers Lake Campground (Mile 147).
+Starting at an elevation of 1,400 feet, the trail climbs steadily in the opening four miles to an alpine ridge with a high point of 3,500 feet.
 The trail is marked with cairns in most places.

-For more information, visit the website, at www.willowrunningcompany.com/kesugi-ridge-traverse
+For more information, visit www.kesugiridgetraverse.com

-Local time: 1:07 AM
+Local time: 6:08 PM